 Almost one in four couples marry abroad these days.
 That’s a staggering increase on 10 years ago, and to be honest it has made us retailers think very carefully about the wedding dresses we stock.
-In fact I now buy an entire collection because of its fabulous wearability abroad.
+In fact I now buy an entire bridal wear collection because of its fabulous wearability for weddings abroad.

 Without doubt beach weddings in the Caribbean or vintage weddings in a French château mean that you will have to think very carefully about your wedding attire, and your first thought has to be the feel of your day.
 Will it be casual with the groom in Chinos and linen shirt, or will it be semi-formal with the groom in tailored lounge suit?

-Clearly whatever feel you go for, you need to reflect this in your choice of wedding dress.
+Clearly whatever feel you go for, you need to reflect this in your choice of wedding dress and accessories.
 You don’t want to look like you are going to a different wedding from the groom.

-For a beach wedding simplicity is the key.
+For a beach wedding simplicity is the key when it comes to your dress.
 Soft and floaty fabrics like chiffon and tulle with a Grecian goddess feel are so wearable and cool.
-Go barefoot or wear sparkly flip-flops, and wear your hair pulled up and fixed with a simple orchid or local flower.
+If you are marrying in a tropical setting, why not take your inspiration for your bridal accessories from nature?
+The no shoes look with a brightly coloured real or faux flower in your hair is stunning in its simplicity, so go barefoot or wear sparkly flip-flops, and wear your hair pulled up and fixed with a simple orchid or local flower.

 Without doubt less is more, and fluid fabrics are perfect for this occasion.
 Jenny Packham does some incredible wedding dresses that are ideal for beach weddings.
 The designer Lusan Mandongus also offers some amazing styles in soft tulle and chiffon which are spot-on and so very light to wear.

-There are a few don’ts for beach weddings though…
+There are a few bridal wear don’ts for beach weddings though…

 - Don’t wear heels, even with heel guards.
-You will sink and not be able to walk towards your groom.
+You will sink and won’t be able to walk towards your groom.

 - Veils can look a little over done on a beach, so if you feel the urge for one go for a birdcage veil, but they do add formality.

-- Tiaras and hair bands are too formal for a casual occasion; try a soft, silk rose or even a vintage comb or hair vine.
+- Tiaras and headbands are too formal for a casual occasion; try a soft, silk rose or even a vintage comb or hair vine instead.

-There are some great fabrics for bridal wear for weddings abroad.
+There are some great fabrics when it comes to bridal wear for weddings abroad.
 Lace is amazing as it’s light, travels well, is cool to wear and it looks perfect dressed up or down.
 Lightweight silk, strapless dresses are perfect, along with tulle and soft organza dresses.